-These links were created to give you access to some of the more frequently used resources in 4-H Shooting Sports.
+These links were created to give you access to some of the more frequently used resources in the SAFETY program.
 Click on the links below to explore available resources.

 RAYMOND, Miss. -- Brandy Barnes’ excitement is building, but she keeps a cool head at the firing range.

 In the summer of 2015, the 17-year-old Hinds County 4-H member scored among the top five .22-caliber rifle participants at the state shooting sports competition.
 The accomplishment earned her a spot at the National 4-H Shooting Sports Championship set for June 26 to July1, 2016, in Grand Island, Nebraska.

 “It’s really starting to hit me now,” said Barnes.
 “I’m very excited.”